sfm2686/projectEuler/README.md

-This repo is for solving Project Euler problems
+This repo is for solving Project Euler problems using different programming languages.